liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 `UpgradeSteps` are executed during the upgrade process, and are responsible for the changes that take place between each schema version.
-Your `UpgradeSteps` must extend the `UpgradeProcess` class, which is located under the [portal-kernel module](https://github.com/liferay/liferay-portal/tree/master/portal-kernel)).
+Your `UpgradeSteps` must extend the `UpgradeProcess` class, which is under the [portal-kernel module](https://github.com/liferay/liferay-portal/tree/master/portal-kernel)).

 This base class provides a `doUpgrade` method that handles the upgrade process itself.
-For example, take a look at the [`UpgradeCalendarBooking`](https://github.com/liferay/liferay-portal/blob/2960360870ae69360861a720136e082a06c5548f/modules/apps/forms-and-workflow/calendar/calendar-service/src/main/java/com/liferay/calendar/upgrade/v1_0_0/UpgradeCalendarBooking.java) class below:
+For example, the [`UpgradeCalendarBooking`](https://github.com/liferay/liferay-portal/blob/2960360870ae69360861a720136e082a06c5548f/modules/apps/forms-and-workflow/calendar/calendar-service/src/main/java/com/liferay/calendar/upgrade/v1_0_0/UpgradeCalendarBooking.java) class modifies a column:

     public class UpgradeCalendarBooking extends UpgradeProcess {